HalahRaadSalih/HRS_gfs16_how_to_repo/cheatsheat.md

 Finish what you started wirking on, then push up any addtional commit.

 File a pull request with the commits in that you want to share.
 Make sure you have a good explanation in the pull request of what this is, what it's intended to do.  and some nice language.

+### How to work on two different things at the same time.

+###typical collabration patters

+A typical collcabration pattern is to actually to fork nd then branch off matser,  then push to your fork then file a pull request.

+The reason fot is  that master, as a branch, should always represent code or whatever that 'works' an dis suitable for deployment or sharing ir whatever going on.